 Credenhill Parish Council plays an active part in all local planning applications.
-The Parish Council has a planning committee that will visit neighbours affected by any planning application in the Parish.
+The Parish Council has a planning committee that will write to neighbours affected by any planning application informing them of their rights.

 It is probably the area of the Council’s role that is best known to the community and which can be of the most importance.
 However, all planning application decisions are ultimately made by the planning department within Herefordshire Council.
 There is a lot of useful information on their website to help developers, homeowners and neighbours during the planning process.